Diamond Sunrise

 Every member of Diamond Sunrise accepts these obligations:

-1. Ethical conduct in accordance with the Five Principles
+1. Ethical conduct in accordance with the Five Principles and the Inviolable Behavioral Standards

 2. Honesty about their experiences, progress, and conduct